-We hope that you’re enjoying our new Artist of the Month Ha Ha Tonka.
+We hope that you’re enjoying our new Featured Artist Ha Ha Tonka.
 There’s lot more great (and exclusive) stuff to come, including a fantastic competition lined up for next week.
 In the meantime, however, we asked the Tonka gents to select their five favorite moments from the sprawling BAMM.tv archives.
 Here are their choices:

 Okay, okay, so the mere mention of Phil Spector these days tends to bring up unpleasant (and decidedly non-festive) images of court cases and murder and firearms and the like, but let’s brush all that aside and remember the days when Phil was better known as a record producer than a maniac.
 Day Three of our BAMM.tv Advent Calendar, and we’re pilfering Spector’s wonderful ‘A Christmas Gift for You from Philles Records’ to bring you The Ronette’s ‘Sleigh Ride’.
 Fun fact: if you don’t like The Ronettes, you may well be as insane as Phil is now.

 In case you hadn’t noticed (or unless you’re one of those hyper-organized freaks who does all their present-buying in July, and can freely cast such worries to the back of your mind) this little thing called ‘Christmas’ is fast approaching.
 We’ve decided to help you get into the festive mood with our very own BAMM.tv Advent Calendar!

 Now, because technology has yet to grant us the opportunity to throw chocolates through your monitor (soon, Apple, soon), we’re giving you the next best thing.
 That’s right: a classic Christmas tune, every day from now until the 25th of December.